net-positive water

 recharge

-Places water back into the ground to support subterranean flows that service other ecosystems, communities or cultural needs.
+Places water back into the ground to support subterranean flows that service other ecosystems, communities, or cultural needs.

 regenerate

-Installing natural systems in the built environment and/or placing water back into ground helps support and regenerate the local watershed ecology.
+Installing natural systems in the built environment and/or placing water back into the ground helps support and regenerate the local watershed ecology.